The FNQLSDI relies on a multidisciplinary team, cumulating many years of experience in the various fields of sustainable development:

 Alain is a member of the Wendake Huron-Wendat First Nation.
 He completed a Bachelor’s degree in Forest Environment and Management, as well as a Master’s degree in Environmental Biogeoscience at Laval University.
 A member of the Quebec Order of Forest Engineers, he gathered diverse work experience by joining Environment Canada, Parks Canada, the Ministry of Natural Resources and Fauna, and the Council of the Huron-Wendat Nation.
 In the course of his career, he has worked on issues related to forest management, environmental assessments, law application, First Nations issues and resource conservation.
 Alain joined the FNQLSDI as project officer from 2011 to 2016.
 Since then, he’s been involved in analyzing laws, regulations and policies related to environmental and natural resources issues.
 Specifically, he developed projects, training sessions and workshops on various topics, such as forests, mining, certification norms, residual materials management, as well as consultation, and strategic and community planning.
 Now strategic advisor since 2016, Alain assumes an advisory role within the Institute while continuing to work on strategic projects for First Nations.

 Born in Marseille (France), Sarah holds a License in Geography and a Master’s degree in Environment.
 Before joining the FNQLSDI, she worked in environmental management and sustainable development, with both municipalitiesand industry.
 Among others, she worked for the Quebec Federation of Forestry Coops, where she assisted the coops with their ISO 14 001 certification processes.
 Since joining the FNQLSDI in 2013 as project officer, Sarah analyzes forestry and mining related issues.
 Among others, she has been involved with the uranium mining issue, and taken part in discussion tables between First Nations and the Quebec government, whose focus were consultation and accommodation with respect to forestry.
-In June 2016, she became the coordinator of consultations and accommodations.
+In June 2016, she became the coordinator of the Centre of Expertise in Consultations.

 Marie-Hélène Beaudry, Sustainable Development Project Officer